Arshia-HZ/workshop99/index.md

 2. What is a GPU?
 What is the most important difference between CPUs and GPUs?
 You can find the answer [here](https://www.youtube.com/watch?v=XKOI9-G-wk8) and [here](https://www.youtube.com/watch?v=1kypaBjJ-pg).
 [This one](https://www.youtube.com/watch?v=-P28LKWTzrI) is also very famous to show the difference between CPU and GPU.

+3. How to choose a GPU for ourself? read [this blog post](https://www.shahrsakhtafzar.com/fa/buyer-guide/4504-best-graphic-cards-to-buy-with-price) and recap for your classmates.